 I approach the 2kms to go sign and the hill flattened out, “Whoopee!”
 I thought and speeded up a bit.
 It’s a sign of how skewed my view of hills had become because looking back at the map this wasn’t a flat bit like I thought, it was still going up.
 It was just flatter than the previous bit.

 Round the hairpin where all the cars were parked for people have a look at the view or using it as a base for walking, and onto another steep bit.
 It’s between here and the 1km to go mark that I pass another two cyclists.
 To be fair, far more cyclists are passing me but they are very supportive with words like “bravo” and “allez”.
-Despite how much they are hurting and suffering every single cyclist has words of encouragement for me and I do my best to encourage them.
+Despite how much they are hurting and suffering, every single cyclist who passes me has words of encouragement and I do my best to encourage them.
 I laugh out loud when just after the 1km to go sign a British rider comes past me and says, “Chris Froome eat your heart out!”

 I stop to take a photo of the 1km to go sign, but I don’t really look at what it’s saying.
-I’m glad I didn’t because if I’d noticed the average gradient of the last kilometre was 10% there might have been a lot of swearing.
+I’m glad I didn’t because if I’d noticed it said that the average gradient of the next kilometre was 10% then there might have been a lot of swearing.
 Instead, I message Kev to say I’ve got 1km to go and will be there in 10 to 15 minutes minutes.

 As I stop to walk I notice I feel a bit weird, a bit wonky.
 My brain rationalises this, ‘it must be the altitude’.
 It then carries on, ‘well, you didn’t feel weird when running, it was only when you stopped to walk that you didn’t feel right, so you’d better start running’.
 And so I did all the way to the top without stopping again.